xmindltd/xmindmark/docs/specification.md

 ## Central Topic

-The first line of M3 will be considered as central topic, any empty lines before will be ignored.
+The first line of XMindMark will be considered as central topic, any empty lines before will be ignored.

 ```
 Central Topic